No Trash Bins, Hotel Voucher: Some Good Practices in Waste Reduction and Management in Japan

 Bulk stores to reduce plastic use

 Buying products in bulk to reduce plastic use is a common practice in Japan.
-In Kyoto, zero-waste organic store Totoya sells daily commodities like rice, spices, herbs, and vegetables in bulk.
-Customers are required to bring their own bags and containers, otherwise they can use the free paper bag provided by the store.
+In Kyoto, zero-waste organic store Totoya sells daily commodities such as rice, spices, herbs, and vegetables in bulk.
+Customers are required to bring their own bags and containers, or use the free paper bags provided by the store.

 Figure 5.
 The interior of Totoya, the zero waste organic store in Kyoto that sells products in bulk without plastic packaging.